 - Use school moots to encourage a vibrant and cooperative community to strengthen human rights.

-The moot is open to all the colleges in Nepal who have legal studies in their high school curriculum.
-One team from each college can participate in the competition.
-The team shall comprise of two members excluding team advisors or coach.
+The moot was open to all the colleges in Nepal having legal studies in their high school curriculum.
+One team from each college could participate in the competition.
+The team comprised of two members excluding team advisors or coach.

-English will be the official moot language for the first edition.
+English was be the official moot language for the first edition.

-- The moot court will have written submissions (memorial) as well as the oral rounds.
+- The moot court had written submissions (memorial) as well as the oral rounds.

-- In addition to the coaches that the teams might have; the teams will be assigned with the tutors.
-The tutors will be assigned from a pool of undergraduate and postgraduate students from all over Nepal.
-The latter must have previously participated in National and International Moot Court Competitions.
-The tutors will guide the team of high school students with the basic tenants of legal research and oral skills.
+- In addition to the coaches that the teams had; the teams were assigned with the tutors by the organizers.
+The tutors were from a pool of undergraduate and postgraduate students from all over Nepal who previously participated in National and International Moot Court Competitions.
+The tutors guided the team of high school students with the basic tenants of legal research and oral skills.